 But what’s the root cause of this increase?
-There are a number of potential reasons why we’re seeing more data breaches than ever before.
+There are a number of potential reasons why we’re seeing more data breaches than ever before, and it’s not just the pandemic.
 The questions being raised in the media and during cybersecurity conference panels include:

 Is the adoption of advanced attack protection measures too slow?